- What kinds of research topics is MPS interested in exploring?

 - Can application reviews be expedited?

 In most cases, applications are not expedited.
 Due to the high volume of applications and the availability of members of the committee, it is not possible to review applications more than once a month.
-Applicants interested in an expedited review should contact Amy Nelson Christensen to inquire.
+Applicants interested in an expedited review should contact Marc Sanders to inquire.

 - My application was approved, but now I have to make some changes to my original application on file.
 How do I submit an addendum?